kstasko/notes/aws/data-analyst-cert/da-udemy-s4-analysis.md

 - analyze social trends

 **Architecture**
-- `cluster` - the core infrastrucute component of an `Amazon Redshift` data ware house
+- `cluster` - the core infrastructure component of an `Amazon Redshift` data warehouse
     - composed of a `leader node` and one or more compute nodes ( `can have up to 128 compute nodes` )
     - each cluster can contain one or more databases
 - `leader node` - manages communication with the client programs and with the compute nodes.
     - receives all the queries from client applications, passes the queries and develops `execution plans`
         - `execution plans` - an ordered set of steps to process queries
-- `compute node` - responsible for executing the steps specified in the execution plans that it is getting from the leader node and transmitting data mong themselves to serve those queries
+- `compute node` - responsible for executing the steps specified in the execution plans that it is getting from the leader node and transmitting data amongst themselves to serve those queries
     - each compute node has its own dedicated CPU, memory and attached disk storage which are determined by the node type you choose
 - `Node Types`
     - Dense Storage - allows you to create a very large data warehouse using hard disk drives